intellihr/qa-tech-test/README.md

 - Failed tests are retried a few times before failing
 - Documentation and comments as required
 - Tests can be retried multiple time without failing
+- Password are stored in a separate file (using dot env)

 ### User Story #1  - Easy